RunestoneInteractive/pythonds/_sources/Graphs/TheKnightsTourProblem.rst

 knight.
 The object of the puzzle is to find a sequence of moves that allow the knight to visit every square on the board exactly once.
 One such sequence is called a “tour.”
-The knight’s tour puzzle has fascinated chess players, mathematicians and computer scientists alike for many years.
+The knight’s tour puzzle has fascinated chess players, mathematicians, and computer scientists alike for many years.
 The upper bound on the number of possible legal tours for an eight-by-eight chessboard is known to be :math:`1.305 \times 10^{35}`; however, there are even more possible